Teddy-Mengistie/LeetStats/README.md

 # LeetStats

+### Objective
+User will be able to invite the bot to any discord server they desire and host local competitions amongst those people;

 #### The program currently uses less than 3% of all the data provided, which makes this a potential huge project in the future.
 This bot is currently very functional and can be used to host competitions amongst leetcode users.
+LeetStats currently tracks contest history and the total amount of problems solved.

 ### NEW UPDATES
 - New leaderboard where users are ranked on how they did on the last weekly contest hosted by Leetcode.com